 FreeWill: Online Experience

-FreeWill does not have any further mobile or online platforms available through its service, as all the final documents will be available to users once they finalize the questionnaire process on the site.
+FreeWill does not have any further mobile or online platforms available through its service.
+All the final documents will be available to users once they finalize the questionnaire process.
 There is no app or other software that a user would need to download.
 Given the company’s no-cost pricing model, this is probably to be expected.

 How Does FreeWill Stack Up?

-The biggest differences FreeWill has over competitors is its emphasis on charitable giving and its free services as a result of that.
+The biggest difference FreeWill has over competitors is its emphasis on charitable giving.
+It boasts a number of free services as a result of that.

 Overall, FreeWill is an easy-to-use website that helps those who are looking to have an official last will and testament the ability to create a simple one using their online forms.
 The service – including certain other end-of-life planning forms such as a durable financial power of attorney or a living will – is free to use for individuals, with an emphasis on charitable giving driving the company’s ethos and business model.
 While 24-hour support or live customer representative or legal support is not available with free will, its website allows users to create an account, begin and have their specific forms in just minutes – and also allows them to log in, update and download forms again at any time.